-Medicinal Thunder God Vine safety notice
+Medicinal Thunder God Vine Safety Notice and Common Side Effects

 Hereafter, you will find an English translation of medicinal Thunder God Vine (= Lei Gong Teng in Chinese = T2 extract = medicinal TGV) safety notice from Chinese.
 The translation is from a well trained translator and is hopefully very accurate.